Pryor Mountain Road

 Turn just north of the house on the east side of the highway.
 All mileages below are measured from the beginning of Pryor Mountain Road.A.
 0.0 miles: Pryor Mountain Road.
 Turn east on Pryor Mountain Road.
-Another badly worn sign says “National Forest Boundary 24, Big Ice Cave 34.”
-The road is paved for 1.8 miles.
-It crosses a railroad track at 2.0 miles.
+Just after the turn, on the right, a sign says “National Forest Boundary 24, Big Ice Cave 34.”
+The road is paved for 2.0 miles to where it crosses a railroad track.
 The road has a good gravel surface for the next 13 miles.

 B. 9.5 miles: Bowler Flats.
 The road climbs to Bowler Flats and a big view of Big Pryor Mountain.
 Pryor Mountain Road from Highway 310 into the Pryor Mountains is a drive back through 400 million years of geologic history.